psu-epl/psu-epl.github.com/doc/equip/laser/K-40/stencil-11-28-18.md

 ![](img1/image_0.png)

 * Uncheck "Cut two times..."
 * (Leave "Cut off corners..." unchecked.)
 * (Leave shrink width at 0.05 mm, or alter as you see fit.)
 * Click Run.

 ![](img1/image_1.png)

 1. This will generate filename-tcream.dxf and filename-bcream.dxf files in the folder containing your filename.brd file.

-    1. Note: DXF files do not typically encode units.
+    a.
+Note: DXF files do not typically encode units.
 This DXF exporter assumes millimeters.

 2. Save these DXF files to a flash drive and take them to the K-40 Laser Cutter Computer